acer-dev/social_sign_in/README.md

 # social_sign_in

-A Social Sign In Flutter project on Android, iOS, MacOS and Windows.
+A Social Sign In Flutter plug on Android, iOS, MacOS and Windows.
 Current supported social provider:
    Apple, Facebook, Google, Microsoft.